The latest Glastonbury weather forecast is in

 Sunday 25 June

-The festival's final day will be similar to Saturday which means one thing: no rain!
+The festival's final day will be similar to Saturday which hints at one thing: no rain!

-Overall, it seems as if this year's Glastonbury Festival won't be plagued with apocalyptic downpours but sporadic showers over the first few days before a relatively sunny weekend.
-Best pack both the wellies and sunnies - it's certain the thousands will render the site a mudslide by Monday morning.
+Overall, it seems as if this year's Glastonbury Festival won't be plagued with apocalyptic downpours.
+Instead, it's looking like the sun will beat out the rain despite the prediction of a few small showers over the weekend.
+To be safe, it's probably best to pack the wellies but also make room for shades and suncream - it's going to be a hot one.

+It's also important to note out that the week ahead is looking rain-free so don't expect a mudslide upon arrival.
+Saying this, The Met Office released this statement about the forecast from next Wednesday:

+"Confidence is currently low from next Wednesday, until the end of the period.
+Conditions will probably remain settled for most of us at first, but there are signs of more cloud, rain and showers later in the week, especially in the northwest, perhaps with some thunderstorms in the south.
+It will probably stay fairly warm, but will then become cooler with time."

 - More about: